-If someone new is going to be picking up your child, please let us know in advance with a written notice or by contacting the Director.
+If someone new is going to be picking up your child, please let us know in advance with a written notice or by contacting the coordinator.
 We cannot release your child to anyone without your written consent.

 Please call the office if you know you are going to be late picking up your child.
 A late fee will be charged for a late pick up that we did not receive prior notice for.
-The fees will be as follows: 10-15 minutes late-10.00, 16-20 minutes late-15.00, more than 20 minutes will result in a 25.00 penalty.
+The fees will be as follows: 10-15 minutes late-10.00, 16-20 minutes late---15.00, more than 20 minutes will result in a 25.00 penalty.
 These fees will be paid directly to your child's teacher.
-Continual tardiness could result in termination.